secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 - **Purpose** - Product Data Quality Scorecard quantifies the Data Quality Issues with respect to the Product Usage Data.

-The Scorecard displays an overview of Product detection rules, trend analysis and counts for each detection rule.
+The Scorecard Dashboard provides or displays the following information:
+ - the Pass/Fail Percentage of each of the Product Data Quality Detection rules.
+Kindly note that the Threshold  trend analysis and counts for each detection rule.
+ - Trend Analysis Chart
+ - Summarized Counts for each day.

 ### Quick Links
 <div class="flex-row" markdown="0" style="height:80px">